WHAT IS THE COMBINED ORAL CONTRACEPTIVE PILL?

 When you are taking the pill, periods are generally less painful, the bleeding is usually lighter and more regular, and there is often less premenstrual tension.
 Acne may also improve.

-Most women feel fine on the pill, but it is common to have some minor side effects initially.
+Most people feel fine on the pill, but it is common to have some minor side effects initially.
 You might get some bleeding in between periods, sore breasts and mild nausea (feeling sick) for the first couple of months.
 These side effects usually settle by themselves.

+As long as you are absolutely certain that you are not pregnant, you can start the pill at any time of your menstrual cycle.
 If you start with a hormone pill on Day 1 to Day 5 of your cycle (Day 1 if your first day of bleeding), you are immediately protected from pregnancy.